bayareala8s/Architecting-on-Azure/Security/README.md

 9. Continuous Improvement: Continuously improve your security posture by learning from past incidents and adjusting your detection and response processes accordingly.

 10. Training and Awareness: Ensure that your security team is adequately trained on Azure Sentinel and is aware of the latest threats and mitigation techniques.

+### Best practices for securing a NestJS Docker application in Azure VM Scale Set

+Securing a NestJS Docker application in an Azure VM Scale Set involves several best practices:

+1. **Use the latest stable Docker image**: Always use the latest stable Docker image for your NestJS application.
+This ensures that you have the latest security patches.

+2. **Non-root user**: Run your Docker containers as a non-root user.
+If an attacker gains access to your container, they won't have root access to the host machine.

+3. **Secure Dockerfile**: Follow best practices when writing your Dockerfile.
+Avoid including any sensitive data in the Dockerfile or the image itself.

+4. **Use HTTPS**: Use HTTPS for all communications.
+This ensures that all data transmitted between the client and your application is encrypted.

+5. **Limit CPU/Memory**: Limit the CPU and memory usage of your Docker containers to prevent DoS attacks.

+6. **Network Policies**: Use network policies to restrict which services can communicate with your NestJS application.

+7. **Regularly update and patch**: Regularly update and patch your application and all of its dependencies.

+8. **Use Azure Security Center**: Azure Security Center provides unified security management and advanced threat protection.
+It can help you detect and respond to potential security threats.

+9. **VM Scale Set Configuration**: Configure your VM Scale Set for automatic updates to ensure that the VMs are always up-to-date with the latest security patches.

+10. **Use Managed Identities**: Use Azure Managed Identities to manage the credentials that your application needs to connect to other Azure services.
+This way, you don't need to store any credentials in your code or configuration files.

+11. **Encrypt data at rest and in transit**: Use Azure's built-in capabilities for encrypting data at rest and in transit.

+12. **Enable Azure Defender**: Azure Defender provides additional security capabilities such as Just-In-Time access, adaptive application controls, and network hardening recommendations.

+Remember, security is a continuous process and requires regular review and updates to your security policies and configurations.

+###